Travel Course Management

 Susan is able to apply the designation on a one-time basis for travel courses that meet the outcomes.
 Then, if the course is successful, the faculty member can submit a proper proposal to the Core committee after the first offering.

-- Proposals for Summer 2018 will be considered according to the following dates:
+- Summer 2019 proposals will be considered according to the following deadlines:

 - Please note, travel programs that have previously run are not automatically guaranteed to be confirmed and must go through the proposal process again.